FrameworkComputer/linux-docs/misc/audio-diagnostic/readme.md

 **Q: Does this work with Bluetooth headphones?**
 A: Yes, it detects and reports Bluetooth audio devices and related issues.

++ **Q: Why don't I see battery levels for my Bluetooth device?**
++ A: Battery reporting requires bluetoothctl and device support.
+Not all Bluetooth devices report battery status.

 ---